jborean93/pypsexec/README.md

 * Get the return code of the new process
 * Stop and remove the PAExec service
 * Remove the PAExec binary from the `ADMIN$` share
+* Disconnects from the SMB connection

 In the case of a failed process, the PAExec service and binary may not be removed from the host and may need to be done manually.
 This is only the case for a critical error or the cleanup functions not being called.

-By default the data being sent to and from the server is encrypted to stop people listening in on the network from snooping your data but this is only supported for Server 2012 or Windows 8 onwards.
-Older hosts like Windows 7 or Server 2008 R2 will still work but without encryption.
-There is nothing that can be done about thi as the encryption is based on the underlying SMB transport and these older hosts don't support SMB encryption.
+By default the data being sent to and from the server is encrypted to stop people listening in on the network from snooping your data.
+Unfortunately this uses SMB encryption which was added in the SMB 3.x dialects so hosts running Windows 7, Server 2008, or Server 2008 R2 will not work with encryption.

-To disable encryption, set `encrypt=False` when initialising the `Client` class.
-Unfortunately PAExec does not encrypt the data sent across the network so command lines, credentials would be sent in plain text if SMB encryption is not used.
-While the data is not encrypted, it does a simple XOR scramble of the settings data but it is not as good as SMB encryption.
+This means that any data sent over the wire on these older versions of Windows is viewable by anyone reading those packets.
+Any input or output of the process comes through these packets so any secrets sent over the network won't be encrypted.
+PAExec tries to reduce this risk by doing a simple XOR scramble of the settings set in `run_executable` so it isn't plaintext but it can be decoded by someone who knows the protocol.

 ## Requirements